Journals are an excellent way for children to record events, explore their creativity, and work through their emotions and experiences.

 - Give up control: Don’t tell them exactly what to write.
 Make suggestions if they need them, but otherwise, keep your ideas to yourself (2).

 - Ensure their journal is private: If a child is scared their words or pictures will hurt someone, or get them into trouble, they won’t be honest.
-That child will need to know their journal is a safe space before they can record things with confidence.
+That child will need to know their journal is a safe space before recording things with confidence.

 Giving some thought to your journal purchase can make you far happier with the product you choose and the experience.
 Consider the following points: